 Email marketing remains an essential aspect of any marketing campaign, even though it often gets overlooked for the newer and flashier marketing tools.
 When you’re running an email campaign for your client as a part of your digital marketing strategy, you’ll want to know how many people are reading the emails you’re sending and whether or not those people are doing what you want them to do with the emails.

-To track these things, this section of the report will display metrics for each campaign like open rates, click-through rates, unsubscribes and the number of emails that bounced.
+To track these things, this section of the report will display metrics for each campaign like open rates, click-through rates, unsubscribed, and the number of emails that bounced.
 These individual metrics give you an idea of how compelling the offers and calls to action in your emails actually are.
 Use this section to explain to your client how well certain campaigns are performing and why they’re doing well or not so you can target better strategies moving forward.

 The email overview section also shows you the total number of customers on your client’s email list, along with a chart tracking the change of subscribers through the month.
 Hopefully, this number is growing, but if it isn’t, you can work with your client to figure out a new way to attract more people to the email list.